priya-zoned/mini-project/README.md

-# mini-project
+# Mini-Project
-Next item recommendations using TLSAN
+Code for The Next Item Recommendations using TLSAN-A Deep Learning Model.